 Because farms are a different type of business from a traditional brick and mortar office or store with employees, there are some different steps for you to take when calculating your loan amount.

-You’re going to use the your 1040 tax forms for 2019 to calculate your 2019 net profit (even if you haven’t filed your 2019 taxes yet).
-Most self-employed farmers use IRS Form 1040 Schedule 1 and Schedule F. Find line 34 on your Schedule F form and note the total amount listed.
+You’re going to use the your 1040 tax forms for 2019 and/or 2020 to calculate your net profit (even if you haven’t filed your 2020 taxes yet).
+Most self-employed farmers use IRS Form 1040 Schedule 1 and Schedule F.

 Your IRS Form 1040 Schedule 1 and Schedule F must be included with your PPP loan application.